-Godwins Tree Surveys provide expert tree surveys for planning applications.
+Godwins Tree Surveys provide you with an expert tree survey for planning applications.
 We offer an excellent level of service, professional advice and years of industry experience.
-Our complete tree advice service for planning applications is typically commissioned by architects, planners, developers, property owners or anyone that requires a tree survey to validate a planning application.
+Our complete tree survey for planning applications is typically commissioned by architects, planners, developers, property owners or anyone that requires a tree survey to validate a planning application.

 A Godwins tree survey and report to BS5837:2012 will assess tree quality and assign trees a retention category.
 Those trees of poor quality, such as those with serious structural defects or dead trees are recommended for removal.
 The remaining trees shall be assigned a retention category and considered for retention based on their quality.
 Each retained tree or group of trees will be plotted on a Tree Constraints Plan, showing Root Protection Areas.